 Your metabolism, also regulated by the ECS, is determined by the complex interaction of your gastrointestinal system, liver, muscle, and fat storage.
 The activation of CBD receptors modulates nutrient processing, appetite regulation, fat distribution, and metabolic pathways.

 Moods and Emotions

 The endocannabinoid receptors in your amygdala regulate emotional responses and memories.
-The role of the ECS and our emotions has been clearly established, affecting our feelings of happiness, depression, or anxiety.
+The role of the ECS and our emotions has been clearly established, affecting our feelings of happiness, , or .
 The endocannabinoid receptors in the emotional centers of your brain influence the release of serotonin, dopamine and other neurotransmitters that have a direct impact on your mood.